 Yellow or discolored teeth can be unattractive causing teeth to look prematurely aged, or dirty.
 Patients with discolored teeth may feel embarrassed of their smile and hide their smile in photos or while laughing.
 White, bright smiles can help patients feel more confident in professional and personal interactions.
-Discolored teeth are one of the most common cosmetic concerns and can be treated.
+Discolored teeth are one of the most common cosmetic concerns and your dentist can treat them.

-Dr. Carter Perkins is a highly trained and experienced cosmetic dentist in Dunnellon, FL.
-With over 25 years of experience, Dr. Carter brings his patients high quality, compassionate and personalized dental care.
-Our dentist office offers a range of tooth whitening treatment options to enhance the beauty of your appearance with a brighter, more youthful looking smile.
+Dr. Carter Perkins has undergone a lot of training and has a lot of experienced in cosmetic dentistry.
+With over 25 years of experience, Dr. Carter brings his patients high-quality, compassionate, and personalized dental care in Dunnellon, FL.
+Our dentist office offers a range of tooth whitening treatment options to enhance the beauty of your appearance with a brighter, more youthful-looking smile.

 Causes of Discolored Teeth

-The discoloration of teeth can be caused by a number of factors.
+The cause of discolored teeth can be by a number of factors.
 Dietary and lifestyle habits, aging, genetics, and injury are all common causes of tooth discoloration.

-- Dark Spots- Dark or brown spots on the teeth are usually caused by trauma.
+- Dark Spots- The cause of dark or brown spots on the teeth is usually trauma.
 A trauma or hard impact on the tooth can also cause the dark spot to form.
 Certain antibiotics and medications may also cause dark spots to form on teeth.
 Be sure to let Dr. Perkins know if you are on any medications to allow for effective treatment.
 Dark spots are generally resistant to traditional whitening methods and may require porcelain veneers or dental bonding to cover the discoloration.

-- White Spots- Bright white spots are typically caused by the tooth being overexposed to fluoride during the development of the teeth.
-White spots can sometimes be treated with whitening trays or in office whitening gels.
-For white spots that cannot be blended into the teeth using bleaching gels, Dr. Perkins offers alternative cosmetic treatment options to even out the appearance of the smile.
+- White Spots- The cause of bright white spots are typically from the tooth being overexposed to fluoride during the development of the teeth.
+Your dentist can sometimes treat white spots with whitening trays or in office whitening gels.
+For white spots that he cannot blend into the teeth using bleaching gels, Dr. Perkins offers alternative cosmetic treatment options to even out the appearance of the smile.

 Yellow Teeth Treatment Options